galaxyproject/galaxy-hub/src/galaxy-updates/2018-03/index.md

 [Step-by-step training instructions and related information](http://z.umn.edu/supps1) and a [Metaproteomics Tutorial Video](http://z.umn.edu/mpvideo2018) are available.
 The server can be accessed anonymously or you can create an account.
 It is maintained by [@galaxyproteomics](https://github.com/galaxyproteomics).

 See [Disseminating Metaproteomic Informatics Capabilities and Knowledge Using the Galaxy-P Framework](http://dx.doi.org/10.3390/proteomes6010007) by Clemens Blank *et al.* for more.

+## deepTools 3.0 is live

+deepTools 3.0 is now available on the [deepTools Galaxy Server](https://deeptools.ie-freiburg.mpg.de/).
+Changes include a completely revamped normalization interface (and new methods), CRAM support, interactive plots,  a more homogenized interface, new tools and better MultiQC integration

 ## ARGs-OAP v2.0 published